-SAD NEWS FROM CALIFORNIA... the legendary Gary Owens passed away, Thursday, February 12th, 2015.
-This Info from allaccess.com and Variety tells some of the details: "Iconic voiceover performer GARY OWENS died on FEB.
+SAD NEWS CAME FROM CALIFORNIA... the legendary Gary Owens passed away, Thursday, February 12th, 2015.
+This Info was from allaccess.com and Variety tells some of the details: "Iconic voiceover performer GARY OWENS died on FEB.
 12th at his home in the L.A. suburb of ENCINO, VARIETY reports.
 OWENS, who was 80, was best known as the announcer on NBC-TV’s "ROWAN AND MARTIN’s Laugh-In" (1968-73), but he also enjoyed a lengthy radio career as a DJ on KMPC/LOS ANGELES and as an executive with GENE AUTRY’s GOLDEN WEST BROADCASTERS and GANNETT. "

 HERE ARE SOME OF MY PERSONAL MEMORIES OF GARY OWENS: